 Procedural Requirements

+(1) When required to conduct an air quality analysis by division 224, the owner or operator must submit a modeling protocol to DEQ and have it approved before submitting a permit application.

-(2) In addition to the requirements defined in OAR 340-216-0040, the owner or operator of a source (where required by divisions 222 or 224) must submit all information necessary to perform any analysis or make any determination required under these rules.
-Such information must include, but is not limited to:
+(2) In addition to the requirements defined in OAR 340-216-0040 for permit applications, the owner or operator of a source, where required by OAR 340 division 224, must submit all information necessary to perform any analysis or make any determination required under these rules.
+Such information may include, but is not limited to:

-(1) Emissions data for all existing and proposed emission points from the source or modification.
-This data must represent maximum emissions for the averaging times by pollutant consistent with the ambient air quality standards in division 202.
+(a) Emissions data for all existing and proposed emission points from the source or modification.
+This data must represent maximum emissions for the averaging times by regulated pollutant consistent with the ambient air quality standards in OAR 340 division 202.

-(2) Stack parameter data (height above ground, exit diameter, exit velocity, and exit temperature data for all existing and proposed emission points from the source or modification;
+(b) Stack parameter data, height above ground, exit diameter, exit velocity, and exit temperature, for all existing and proposed emission points from the source or modification;

-(3) An analysis of the air quality and visibility impact of the source or modification, including meteorological and topographical data, specific details of models used, and other information necessary to estimate air quality impacts; and
+(c) An analysis of the air quality and visibility impact of the source or modification, including meteorological and topographical data, specific details of models used, and other information necessary to estimate air quality impacts; and

-(4) An analysis of the air quality and visibility impacts, and the nature and extent of all commercial, residential, industrial, and other source emission growth, that has occurred since January 1, 1978, in the area the source or modification would significantly affect.
+(d) An analysis of the air quality and visibility impacts, and the nature and extent of all commercial, residential, industrial, and other source emission growth, that has occurred since the baseline concentration year in the area the source or modification would significantly affect.

 Stat.
 Auth.: ORS 468.020 Stats.
 Implemented: ORS 468A Hist.: DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01; DEQ 10-2010(Temp), f.
 8-31-10, cert. ef.
 9-1-10 thru 2-28-11; Administrative correction, 3-29-11; DEQ 5-2011, f.
 4-29-11, cert. ef.
 5-1-11